NicolasBarlogis/react-trunk-based-banking-kata/README.md

 gti rebase --continue
 ```

+The team use tags.
+Tags mark a version in stone and can be picked by CI/CD pipelines from deployement.

 Note that team merged branch with and without squashing.
 In your team, you may choose how to do, based on rule or case by case.
 A good practice would be that every commit in master is a working version of the software.
 But to much squash and you will loose details.
 Rebase may help to group big a branch with a lot of commits in a few meaningful commits.